sarah22-dot/highway/app/views/advanced/demo.md

 An example post is [@Cyao's IcePi Zero](https://www.reddit.com/r/embedded/comments/1kwx5p7/i_built_the_fpga_raspberry_pi_zero_equivalent/) - he's a 17-year old Hack Clubber from France!

+We would also REALLY appreciate it if you could plug Hack Club!!!
+No pressure though - just helps to spread the word :)

 ### 4. Make a magazine page!

 We're making a Highway to Undercity magazine!
 Vol 1 has already been printed, but we're making a Vol 2 that'll be bigger and better.
 In the past two weeks, Vol 1 has been given out to Michael Reeves, Strange Parts, lots of large companies, and more - we're planning on going even bigger than that!